eclipse/streamsheets/README.md

 ### Looking for support?

-For questions and support please join our [Slack Community](http://cedalo.slack.com), ask a question on [Stack Overflow](https://stackoverflow.com/questions/tagged/streamsheets), or contact us on [Twitter](https://twitter.com/cedalo_com).
+For questions and support please join our [Forum](https://forum.streamsheets.com), ask a question on [Stack Overflow](https://stackoverflow.com/questions/tagged/streamsheets), or contact us on [Twitter](https://twitter.com/cedalo_com).

 ### Where are the docs?